GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Data Construction

 \section{Data Construction}

-This section introduces the construction of two types of data: (1) the transformation of existing dense segmentation labels into sparse supervision consisting of bounding box and positive points, and (2) the construction pipeline of the GRASP-1k benchmark, a fine-grained geospatial pixel reasoning dataset designed for rigorous evaluation under out-of-domain (OOD) conditions.
+This section introduces the construction of two types of data: 1) the conversion of existing dense segmentation labels into sparse signals comprising a bounding box and two positive points per data point, and 2) the construction pipeline of the GRASP-1k benchmark, a fine-grained geospatial pixel reasoning dataset designed for rigorous evaluation under OOD conditions.